 GOAL LU-R 3: Define the limits of services available to support a rural way of life.
-LU-R 3.1 Environmental, health and safety concerns will be a part of the criteria used to determine the intensity to which a specific parcel can be used.
+POLICIES: LU-R 3.1 Environmental, health and safety concerns will be a part of the criteria used to determine the intensity to which a specific parcel can be used.
 LU-R 3.2 Rural area residents should expect the level of public services, such as water systems, emergency services (fire, life and safety) and road improvements (paving, snow removal, dust abatement) will be limited as distance increases from the urban areas.
 LU-R 3.3 Sewer lines should not be extended into Rural Settlement or Rural Transitional areas except: 1.
 To remedy documented groundwater contamination problems or to correct documented existing or impending hazards to public health, safety and the environment.
 2. The extension or expansion is supported at the density allowed within the zone.
 The County will operate satellite wastewater collection and treatment systems for clustered projects with 5 or more connections.
-Projects with 5 to 89 connections may use individual on-site systems if public water is available. {Amended 10/13/09 - Ord.
-3-2009} LU-R 3.4 Existing public water systems should be used if available and capacity exists.
+Projects with 5 to 9 connections may use individual on-site systems if public water is available.
+LU-R 3.4 Existing public water systems should be used if available and capacity exists.
 In Rural Areas where an existing system is not available, and where density allocation/cluster development is proposed, community wells will be required for new development.
-Yakima County or another approved, qualified Satellite System Management Agency will operate and manage water systems with 5 to 8 or more connections/lots.
+Yakima County or another approved, qualified Satellite System Management Agency will operate and manage water systems with 5 or more connections/lots.
 Yakima County or other established water service provider that is an approved and qualified Satellite System Management Agency will be the sole owner and manager for water systems with nine or more connections.
-LU-R 3.5 To meet the requirements of state law, Yakima County must ensure water availability for all new rural domestic groundwater users prior to land use or building permit approval.
-Upon completion of the Comprehensive Transportation Plan, the County's development standards will be re-evaluated for their effect on achieving the goals and policies of the Land Use Element.
+LU-R 3.5 To meet the requirements of state law, Yakima County must ensure water availability for all new groundwater users prior to land use or building permit approval.

 Several general aviation airfields are located in rural areas of Yakima County, including Buena, Hitchcock, Labee, McMahon and Tieton State.
 Many of these facilities on the state and federal system are important to agriculture (e.g., aerial spraying services), commerce or for general safety (i.e., alternate landing areas, etc.).
 Other private or personal use airstrips in the County also serve certain public safety and economic development functions.
-Airspace obstructions and incompatible land uses are among the mutual concerns of aviators, landing field owners and neighboring property owners. {Amended 12/28/99}
+Airspace obstructions and incompatible land uses are among the mutual concerns of aviators, landing field owners and neighboring property owners.

-GOAL LU-R 4: Provide private airfields and state and federal system airports with reasonable protection from airspace obstructions, incompatible land uses and nuisance complaints that could restrict operations. {Amended 12/28/99} POLICIES:

-LU-R 4.1 Enact overlay zoning to protect the airspace around state and federal system airports from airspace obstructions and incompatible land uses where approach and clear zones have been recommended by the FAA.
+GOAL LU-R 4: Provide private airfields and state and federal system airports with reasonable protection from airspace obstructions, incompatible land uses and nuisance complaints that could restrict operations.
+POLICIES: LU-R 4.1 Enact overlay zoning to protect the airspace around state and federal system airports from airspace obstructions and incompatible land uses where approach and clear zones have been recommended by the FAA.
 LU-R 4.2 Require Aviation and noise easements for residential land uses located within airport overlay zoning established under Policy LU-R 4.1.
 LU-R 4.3 Provide for general aviation and personal use airfields in rural areas by discretionary permit to safeguard the interests of property owners who could be affected by aircraft operations.